Last updated: December 25, 2023

 4. Infrared Sauna

-These waves emit infrared energy which is on a similar wavelength to the energy which the human body naturally emits, approximately 7 to 14 microns.
+These waves emit infrared energy, which is on a similar wavelength to the energy that the human body naturally emits, approximately 7 to 14 microns.

-Infrared targets the body rather than warming up an entire room, and as a result, the average temperature in an infrared sauna is typically much lower than in a traditional sauna with a stove.
+Infrared targets the body rather than warming up an entire room.
+As a result, the average temperature in an infrared sauna is typically much lower than in a traditional sauna with a stove.

-Personally, I prefer using a traditional sauna rather than an infrared sauna, as the experience is quite different.
+Personally, I prefer using a traditional sauna rather than an infrared version, as the experience is quite different.
 But sweating you will do in both types of saunas.